wagnerde/scTools-py/README.md

 # scTools-py
-Dan's collection of Python helper functions for scRNAseq data analysis.
+A collection of Python helper functions for scRNAseq data analysis.